Maharaj calls for 'old fashioned cricket' for South Africa to get the job done in Gqeberha - ExBulletin

 After Mathews was removed, South Africa tried something different against Kamindu.
 “It didn't seem like he wanted me to get in trouble, so [I thought] let me come around the wicket and keep him in the crease,” Maharaj said.
 'And it paid off quickly.
 It paid off on the first ball I tried.”

 At that stage, South Africa had Sri Lanka 122 for 5 and could probably sniff out a win.
 They tried a few things because they felt they had “earned a little bit of the right to search, but probably not for as long as we did,” as Maharaj put it.
 Maharaj operated from his end to the last session of the session and continued to experiment with his lengths as he tried to find a new breakthrough.
-At the other end, South Africa rotated their seamers and although Kagiso Rabada and Paterson both found some movement, Sri Lanka balanced caution with enterprise and made it through the day.
+At the other end, South Africa rotated through the seams and although Kagiso Rabada and Paterson both found some movement, Sri Lanka balanced caution with enterprise and carried through the day.

 “We recognize the bigger picture for everything, but it's about a process.
-The boys are very comfortable just focusing on the now and not the future,” said Maharaj.
+The boys are very comfortable just focusing on the now and not the future,” Maharaj said.

 South Africa will be guaranteed a place in the final if they win this and the next two games, and can still get there with less than three wins, but then they are dependent on other results.